ldav1s/vss2svn/README.md

 original scheduler to see if I can improve mine.
 It still does need improvement.

 Data checks and manipulation are much more SQL intensive now.
-I would like to move to a current version of SQLite.
+I've moved to a more recent version of SQLite as well (SQLite 3).

 Also, I've moved to perl 5.10.1 at least for the time being.
 The newer version has a few features that made the switch worthwhile.